OpenST/mosaic-chains/docker/readme.md

     ```
 5. Move the mosaic config file in `configs` directory.

-6. Move the gateway config for a gateway to a folder having below folder structure:
+6. Move the gateway config of dev chain to a folder with below folder structure:

    `
      docker/root/origin-geth/1000/gateway-{gatewayAddress}/gateway-config.json